EhtishamAshraf/TurtleBotTrajControl_SMC/README.md

 ### Features
 - **ROS Package**: `trajectory_control_pkg`
+- **Simulation and Hardware**: The repo provides the code which works in Gazebo Simulation as well as Real world
 - **Control Algorithms**:
   - **FBTC**: A control method utilizing differential flatness for trajectory planning and tracking.
   - **FBSMC**: A robust control approach combining sliding mode control with flatness for enhanced disturbance rejection.